JingHu-gdut/DKGZSL/README.md

 knowledge directly into the feature synthesis process, effectively unifying generation and refinement into a single cohesive stage.
-Specifically, a Knowledge Transfer Network (KTN) is introduced to convert semantic information into hierarchical visual knowledge representations.
-To ensure accurate semantic–visual alignment, we further design a Semantic-Oriented Visual Refinement
+Specifically, a Knowledge Transfer Network (KTN) is introduced to convert semantic information into hierarchical visual knowledge representations.
+To ensure accurate semantic–visual alignment, we further design a Semantic-Oriented Visual Refinement
-(SOVR) module that reshapes real visual features into semantically aligned and noise-suppressed representations, providing precise guidance for the KTN.
+(SOVR) module that reshapes real visual features into semantically aligned and noise-suppressed representations, providing precise guidance for the KTN.
 Moreover, hierarchical knowledge extracted from each KTN layer is progressively transmitted to the generator via Meta-Fusion Units (MFUs), enabling dynamic